tsngh/datafun-03-datatypes/README.md

 # datafun-03-datatypes

 > Practice with Python data types, filter(), map(), and list comprehensions
-Name: Tesheena
+-Name: Tesheena
-Date: September 9
+-Date: September 9
-Domain: Movies
+-Domain: Movies
 ## Get Started

 1. Log in to GitHub and fork this repo into your own GitHub account.